AnneKammenhed/full-stack-good-food/README.md

 <h2>Credits</h2>

 This site is built on the Code Institute student template for Gitpod with preinstalled tools to get started.
+I reused the templates from the Django Blog walkthrough project for the html in this project.

 Django